asgeo1/neovim-minimal-lsp-setup/README.md

       - Run Neovim with `nvim` rather than `vim`.
 Alias it if you want to.
       - Neovim config is at `~/.config/nvim`
+      - Neovim uses `~/.config/nvim/init.vim` rather than `~/.vimrc`
+      - Neovim config can be a mix of Vimscript (`.vim`) and Lua (`.lua`) config files.
+Use what you prefer, but many LSP examples are written in Lua, so that's what I've used here
       - Neovim plugins are at `~/.local/share/nvim`

 - Install 'Plug' for Neovim with